tillsteinbach/CarConnectivity-connector-seatcupra/README.md

     }
 }
 ```
+`brand` (`seat` or `cupra`) defines what login is used.
+MyCupra or MySeat account.
+Your credentials will work with both, but you may need to consent again to the terms and conditions when you use the "wrong" brand.

 ### Credentials
 If you do not want to provide your username or password inside the configuration you have to create a ".netrc" file at the appropriate location (usually this is your home folder):
 ```